kermite-org/Kermite/firmware/docs/developer_guide.md

 (*) JSON for layouts and presets can be created using utility software.

-## Project ID
+## Firmware ID
-Each project has an alphanumeric 8-digit, non-overlapping ID.
+Each project has an alphanumeric 6-digit, non-overlapping ID.
 This ID is stored in the microcontroller's ROM and is used by the utility software to determine the type of the keyboard when it is detected.
 If you want to create a new project, please use the following generator to get it.

 https://kermite-org.github.io/KermiteResourceStore/generator